jundalisay/spblist/content/en/research/mohammad/quran/sura-019b.md

 56. Enoch was a man of truth, a prophet.
 We raised him to a high position.

-58. These are some of the prophets Allah has blessed from:
+58. These are some of the prophets Enki has blessed from:
 - the descendants of Adam
 - those We carried with Noah
 - the descendants of Abraham and Israel